BrentMercer/PhotoPressCMS/README.md

-# WorldPressCMS
+# PhotoPressCMS
- A simple CMS made with PHP
+ A simple CMS for users to manage photos.
+Made with raw PHP (OOP).